 You know you need to do online music promotion, but the number of options available to get the job done can be downright overwhelming.
-This how-to guide will walk you through the steps you need to follow to set up an internet music promotion strategy that works for you.
-There's no single blueprint that works for everyone, but these steps will help set you off down the right path.
+But it's clearly important to your success to set up an internet music promotion strategy that works for you.
+No single blueprint works for everyone, but following a few basic steps will help set you on the right path.

-- Get Serious About Promotion: The kiss of death for online music promotion is the thought that all you need to do is throw up some online profiles and wait for the fans to start pouring in.
-There are way, way (way) too many internet music promotion tools available for you to enter this process halfheartedly.
-Nor can you allow managing your internet presence to become the only thing you are doing with your music career.
-Decide up front that you're going to put some time into developing a strategy and that you're going to resist the urge to lollygag around on Facebook all day and pretend it's work.
-Ahem.
+The kiss of death for online music promotion is the thought that all you need to do is throw up some social media profiles and wait for the fans to start pouring in.
+Decide up front that you're going to put some time into developing a strategy and that you're going to resist the urge to surf around on Facebook all day and pretend it's work.

-- Develop Two Strategies: When we talk about internet music promotion, we're really talking about two things—getting reviews and other coverage on blogs and internet magazines, much like the promotion you would get in print media, and your own promotion work that involves interacting with your fans, usually using social media.
+When we talk about internet music promotion, we're really talking about two things—getting reviews and other coverage on blogs and internet magazines, and your own promotion work that involves interacting with your fans, usually using social media.
 You need a different plan for each.
-But more on that below...

-- Strategy Two - Fan Interaction: This is the part where you start to use social networking sites.
-Remember when you found your fans online, way back in step two?
-This step is also where you'll use that info.
+For interaction with fans, social media is a necessary jumping-off point.
 Give your fans something of value while social networking, let them in on the recording process, tell them when you're writing new songs and so on.
 They will enjoy hearing about your day-to-day life every once in a while, but remember to deliver the goods as well.
-More info below.

-- Make Online Promo Part of Your Daily Routine: Set aside some time each day to manage your online presence - just don't make it your whole day.
-You might want to use a post scheduler to write social media posts that will go out throughout the day or over several days.
-Then set a time to interact with the responses your fans will send.
+Set aside time each day or week to manage your online presence, just don't allow it to take up all your time.
+It can help with time management to use a post scheduler that posts on social media posts throughout a day or over several days.
+Then you can set a time to interact with the responses your fans will send.